Insulin Resistance Guide — Part 2

 Why it matters in T1D: even without beta-cell insulin secretion, GLP-1 effects still matter via appetite regulation, gastric emptying, and glucagon suppression — which is why GLP-1 receptor agonists can meaningfully reduce insulin requirements in some people with T1D.

-How it shows up: reduced satiety signalling, sharper post-meal excursions (faster gastric emptying), and higher insulin needs via increased intake and altered meal kinetics.
+How it tends to show up: reduced satiety signalling, sharper post-meal excursions (faster gastric emptying), and higher insulin needs via increased intake and altered meal kinetics.

 What it is: glucagon is insulin’s functional opposite.
 It tells the liver to release glucose.
 In people without diabetes, glucagon falls after meals and rises during hypoglycaemia.